-The Modern Languages Department of Saint Louis Priory School offers French and Spanish, as well as Mandarin II and III for those students who have taken the discontinued Mandarin I. The day-to-day goals of the department at each level are to help students develop to the best of their ability the four interrelated skills of listening comprehension, speaking, reading and writing in these languages, and also to expose them to the culture, and later the literature, of the language.
+The Modern Languages Department of Saint Louis Priory School offers French and Spanish.
+The day-to-day goals of the department at each level are to help students develop to the best of their ability the four interrelated skills of listening comprehension, speaking, reading and writing in these languages, and also to expose them to the culture, and later the literature, of the language.